“You may not be able to change a situation, but with humor, you can change your attitude about it”.

 I want them to do their best, I want them to work hard and become accomplished musicians, but music is a marathon, not a sprint.
 I need to keep them motivated.

-A good and kindly sense of humor is a good character trait.
+A good and kind sense of humor is a good character trait.
 Laughter is good for the soul, mind, and body.
-In my experience, a little bit of humor goes a long way towards making the monumental journey of learning to play the piano more enjoyable.
+In my experience, a little bit of humor goes a long way toward making the monumental journey of learning to play the piano more enjoyable.
 It also makes the incredible task of teaching the piano easier.